pmuellr/graphviz-objects/README.md

 Creates an HTML string to be used as an attribute value.

-See [HTML-Like Labels][] in the GraphViz documentation for more information on using these.
+See [HTML-Like Labels][] in the Graphviz documentation for more information on using these.

 [HTML-Like Labels]: http://www.graphviz.org/content/node-shapes#html